Skip to content

 • input_format

-• Defines the format of the input coordinates, influencing how they are interpreted and transformed during the adjustment.
+• Indicates the format of the input rectangle coordinates, dictating how they should be interpreted and transformed.

 • Comfy dtype: COMBO[STRING]